swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 title: "ClojureScript 101"
 description: ""
 category:
-tags: ["clojurescript" "core.async"]
+tags: ["clojurescript", "core.async"]
 ---
 {% include JB/setup %}

-While few of the ideas in the core.async are new, understanding how to solve problems with [CSP]() is simply not as well documented as using plain callbacks or [Promises]().
-My previous posts have mostly explored fairly sophisticated uses of [core.async], this post instead takes the form of a very basic tutorial.
+While none of the ideas in [core.async](http://github.com/clojure/core.async) are new, understanding how to solve problems with [CSP](http://github.com/clojure/clojurescript) is simply not as well documented as using plain callbacks or [Promises](http://promises-aplus.github.io/promises-spec/).
+My previous posts have mostly explored fairly sophisticated uses of **core.async**, this post instead takes the form of a very basic tutorial.

 We're going to demonstrate all the steps required to build a simple search